Insurgency: MNJTF honours 6,000 troops with medals for gallantry in Lake Chad – The Sun Nigeria

-Speaking at the ceremony, the Force Commander of MNJTF, Maj.-Gen. A.K Ibrahim, said the awardees served with distinction and honour and remained good ambassadors of their respective countries.
+Speaking at the ceremony, the Force Commander of MNJTF, Maj.-Gen. A.K Ibrahim, said the awardees served with distinction and honour and remained good ambassadors of thier respective countries.

 “I say a big congratulations to you all.
 I remain profoundly proud of your sacrifice and contribution to peace, progress and development in the region.